igoldsmith/nodeamqp/README.md

 Alternatively you can simply run the worker process locally with ```node server.js```.
 If you're going to run this locally you will need to install amqplib with ```npm install amqplib```.

 Test it using the client app.
-Change the function name header on line 19, and the message that's being sent, then execute ```node client.js```.
+Change the function name header on line 19, and the message that's being sent, then execute ```node client.js fibonaaci 10```.
 That's that.